Lamborghini Urus: Urus Pearl Capsule

 The Urus Pearl Capsule is a variant of the standard Urus.
 Customers who buy the Urus Pearl Capsule can customize it to the fullest, with options including being able to choose the colours for two-tone Alcantara seats, to the paint colours.
-Lamborghini states that there are three pearl paint options available — Verde Mantis, Arancio Borealis and Giallo Inti — providing a modern interpretation of the original solid colours united with Lamborghini tradition.
-The Black Gloss is painted lower bumpers, rocker covers and roof to create a dramatic two-tone effect, while the 23-inch Taigete alloy wheels in Shiny Black match the colour accents chosen.
+Lamborghini states that there are three pearl paint options available—Verde Mantis, Arancio Borealis and Giallo Inti—providing a modern interpretation of the original solid colours united with Lamborghini tradition.
+The Black Gloss is painted lower bumpers, rocker covers and roof to create a two-tone effect, while the 23-inch Taigete alloy wheels in Shiny Black match the colour accents chosen.
 Technical specifications of the Urus Pearl Capsule such as power and torque remain the same as the standard Urus.

 Urus ST-X

 The Urus ST-X is a racing, non-street-legal variant of the standard Urus, built by the Squadra Corse Division of Lamborghini.
 The concept was unveiled in 2018, at the Lamborghini World Finals.
 Designed to meet FIA regulations, the production ST-X features a full roll-cage, fire suppression system, and an FT3 fuel tank.
-The air intakes have been enlarged to better optimize the heat exchange of the 4-liter twin-turbo V8.
+The air intakes have been enlarged to better optimize the heat exchange of the 4.0-litre twin-turbo V8.
 Power and torque remain the same as the street-legal Urus, with the same 641 hp and 850 Nm of torque.
 The car has hexagonal racing exhausts, and 21-inch alloy wheels fitted with Pirelli tires.
 These changes give a 25% weight reduction compared to the street-legal car.
 Customer deliveries are scheduled for 2020.

 Urus Performante

-The Urus Performante was unveiled by Lamborghini in August 2022 and is a more powerful variant of the SUV.
-Unlike other Urus special variants, the Performante saw a drastic change in design and performance specifications.
-It came with better power and downforce while being 104 pounds lighter than other variants.
+The Urus Performante was unveiled by Lamborghini in August 2022 as a more powerful variant of the Urus.
+Unlike other special variants, the Performante saw a significant change in design and performance specifications.
+The engine is upgraded to produce 657 hp, with torque remaining unchanged, and it comes with improved downforce, while being 104 lb lighter than other variants.
+Lamborghini claims a 0–100 km/h time of 3.3 seconds and a top speed of 306 km/h.
+Other changes include retuned suspension, a more rear biased center differential, removal of the height adjustable air springs in favor of fixed height coil springs, removal of the off-road drive modes, and optional Pirelli P Zero Trofeo R tires.

+Urus SE

+The SE, revealed in April 2024, features a general restyling of the exterior part.
+However, the turning point in this version is the new Plug-in hybrid system, which, coupled with the 611 hp twin-turbo V8 already adopted on the basic model, increases the power up to 789 hp, with 950 Nm of torque.
+Despite the weight, which has increased by 300 kg compared to the Urus S, the SE has slightly better acceleration from 0 to 100 km/h, but the big difference lies in emissions: According to Lamborghini, the Urus SE has an 80% lower environmental impact, compared to older versions of the SUV.